 • 84 – retained earnings.

-If the company does not have sufficient income during this reporting period, then the existing losses are transferred from account 99 to account 97 - Deferred expenses.
+If the company does not have sufficient income during this reporting period, then existing losses are transferred from account 99 to account 97 - Deferred expenses.

 Payment of dividends to founders